 \section{Conclusion}

-HDMapNet tackles the online map learning problem.
-The success of HDMapNet verifies that we can predict the map directly from camera images and/or LiDAR point clouds.
-This could be a more scalable approach than the traditional pipeline that requires a significant amount of human effort.
-We hope our method provides insights into design choices of the perception and the mapping in autonomous driving and robotics broadly.
+HDMapNet predicts HD semantic maps directly from camera images and/or LiDAR point clouds.
+The local semantic map learning framework could be a more scalable approach than the {global map construction} and annotation pipeline that requires a significant amount of human efforts. {Even though our baseline method of semantic map learning does not produce map elements as accurate, it gives system developers another possible choice of the trade-off between scalability and accuracy. }

-Beyond its direct usage, our experiments suggest several avenues for future inquiry.
-First, camera images and LiDAR point clouds complement each other; adding more modalities and searching for better fusion strategies can potentially improve the generalizability and stability of the self-driving system.
-Another possible extension is to add temporal information to HDMapNet since planning algorithms require temporally coherent maps.
-Finally, using the online maps for downstream tasks such as behavior prediction, motion planning remains an interesting and open problem.